-The Rearview Mirror Tag is an optimal choice for access control in parking lots, gated communities and anywhere vehicles come and go.
-The logo and bar codes are subsurface printed on thick polyester for durability and rigidity.
+Perfect for temporary access control applications where you don’t want permanent attachment to the windshield, the RFID Parking Permit Hang Tag is an optimal choice for access control in parking lots, gated communities and anywhere vehicles come and go.

 DuraDestruct Security RFID Tag's specialized construction for glass surfaces eliminates the transferability of the RFID tag and incorporates two levels of destructibility.